 A traditional tool for grating this rhizome is a grater made with real shark skin, which helps to break it down into a very fine, paste-like consistency.

-With its fine, sharp teeth and large surface area, a circular ceramic grater that remains stationary on the kitchen counter is a useful option.
+With its fine, sharp teeth and large surface area, the circular ceramic grater style remains stationary on the kitchen counter, and is a useful option to have in your kitchen.
+This 3.5-inch model from Kyocera is available on Amazon now.

 Kyocera Advanced Ceramic Grater, available on Amazon